The process of conveyancing involves interaction with many types of professionals including estate agents.

 Managing the handover of property details and documents

-After giving notice, it's crucial to ensure a smooth transition.
+After giving notice, you must ensure a smooth transition.
 Organise all property-related documents and details for a handover.

 This includes marketing materials, property descriptions, and any legal documents.
 A clear and structured handover eases the transition for your new agent and avoids miscommunication or delays.